(Discontinued - No Longer Available)

 Preset vs Fixed Torque Drivers

-We have also discovered that it is more important to have the proper washer because the mitigated stick-slip phenomenon has a bigger effect than the variation caused by different materials.
-In other words, it is more important to have the right Teflon Washers than to have a variable torque driver.
+We have also discovered that it is more important to have the proper washer because the mitigated stick-slip phenomenon has a more significant effect than the variation caused by different materials.
+In other words, it is more important to have the proper Teflon Washers than to have a variable torque driver.